AlticeLabsProjects/kyoto/README.md

     $ make rpm
     $ make rpm-selinux  # (optional) builds an extra package containing a hardened SELinux policy

-Besides being cleaner and more maintainable than installing directly from source, these packages also register init scripts to run the server with minimal privileges and install configuration files pre-filled with some examples.
+In addition to providing a cleaner and more maintainable alternative to direct source installation, these packages come equipped with registered init scripts.
+These scripts are designed to run the server with minimal privileges, and the packages also include pre-filled configuration files featuring practical examples.

 Running
 -------